Master of Arts in Jewish Education: Educational Leadership in Synagogues and Communal Settings

 - Summer Sessions—Students have the opportunity to study with expert visiting scholars

-Through the generous gifts of William Davidson (z"l) and the Jim Joseph Foundation, The Davidson School is able to offer full-tuition fellowships to accepted students.
+Through the generous gifts of William Davidson (z"l) and the Jim Joseph Foundation, The Davidson School is able to offer generous tuition fellowships to accepted students.

 To learn more about requirements, course grids, and your practicum, please review the Academic Bulletin.